bboru21/quantico_noise_advisories/README.md

 Once the process is complete, delete the `token.pickel` file found within the root directory.
 The `get_advisories.py` script will recreate one with correct scopes for read/write Calendar priveledges.

+## Setup Local Settings
+This script utilizes a local settings file `settings_local.py` which is ignored by git.
+This file imports all values from the base settings file `settings_base.py`.
+If you wish to override any of these base settings (such as `GOOGLE_CALENDAR_ID` whose default value is "primary") you may do so within the `settings_local.py` file.

 ## Running the Script

 ### Activate virtualenv: